-- AMF1 availability – Deployments are scheduled from 2013 to 2015; AMF1 instrumentation is available for deployments beginning in Spring 2016.
+- AMF1 – Deployments are scheduled from 2013 to 2015; AMF1 instrumentation is available for deployments beginning April 2016.

-- AMF2 availability – AMF2 instrumentation is available for U.S. deployments in Fall 2015 and for international deployments in Winter 2016.
+- AMF2 – AMF2 instrumentation is available in early 2017 for both U.S. and international deployments.

-ARM Aerial Facility – The AAF is available after August 2015 and will consider intensive or routine flights above ARM fixed sites or mobile facilities.
+ARM Aerial Facility – The AAF is available beginning December 2015 and will consider intensive or routine flights above ARM fixed sites or mobile facilities.
 Requested aircraft can include the DOE-supported G-1 or aerial platforms operated outside the DOE.
 Instrumentation can include existing AAF instrumentation and guest instruments.
 See the AAF website, for possible instruments and configurations.